 I play the flute.
 I have played for approximately three years.
 One of the reasons why I love it is because it sounds just like a bird: high pitched and calm.
 When I was seven years old, I started playing the fife (the smaller version of the flute.)
 In this same year, I remember a lady from the London Music Fund come in with a silver flute.
 I remember all my classmates discussing what they would do if they had one.
 But here I am, just three years later, already doing so.

 Anyway, the year after, I started playing the flute, but this is also the year of my accident.
-My music teacher was so impressed with how quickly I managed to catch up and how determined I was to erase this ordeal from my life, he applied me for a Scholarship.
+My music teacher was so impressed with how quickly I managed to catch up and how determined I was to erase this ordeal from my life, he applied for a Scholarship for me.

 I got my Scholarship at the beginning of the last academic year.
 I was in the middle of a lesson when my music teacher calmly walked into the classroom.
 However, you couldn’t tell anything from his face because it gave nothing away.
 So when he told me I got the Scholarship you can imagine how shocked I was!
 I t was honestly one of the most amazing moments of my life, and those who know me will know that never happens.
 Before I came back to school from hospital I was a nobody.
 I was only a person in my best friend’s eyes.
 But when I got my scholarship all of that changed.